HackBulgaria/Haskell-1/week3/4-DataTypes/README.md

 * getting information about an author

 A song should have:
-* title, author, genre, length
+* title, author, genre, length, album

 An author should have:
 * name, birth year, record label (if one)